svanderburg/nix-processmgmt/README.md

 ```

 Although the test driver makes it possible to test all possible variants of a
-service, doing so is very expensive.
+service, doing so may be very expensive.
 In the above example, we have two
 configuration profiles and six process managers, resulting in twelve possible
 variants of the same service.

 To get a reasonable level of confidence, it typically suffices to implement the
 following strategy:
-* Only pick two process managers: one that prefers foreground processes
+* Pick two process managers: one that prefers foreground processes
   (e.g. `supervisord`) and one that prefers daemons (e.g. `sysvinit`).
   This is the most significant difference (from a configuration perspective)
   between all these different process managers.